Schema

 - Each edge type must have a unique identifier, similar to a primary key in relational tables.

-- Each edge type must have referencing identifiers, akin to foreign keys in relational tables, which link to the identifiers of the vertices it connects.
+- Each edge type must have referencing identifiers, akin to foreign keys in relational tables, which link to the identifiers of the nodes (vertices) it connects.

 - An edge type can have properties.
 For instance, an edge representing a friendship may include properties like